JCalderan/xebicon2019-spinnaker-handson/part2/exercise1/README.md

 After a few seconds, your pipeline execution completes.
 ![Your pipeline execution complete](./pipelineCompleted1.png)

-Take a moment to click on each steps and play with the pipeline results output.
+Take a moment to click on each step and play with the pipeline results output.

 Go to the "**Infrastructure**" tab : a new Cluster Group has been created, as well as a new Load Balancer (in Spinnaker terms, not Kubernetes).
 ![Infrastructure view](./infrastructure.png)